Annual Planning Report (APR) Guidelines

 For your reference, a Departmental Profile is available within the administrative section of ASIS.
 Data are compiled from a variety of sources including ASIS, University systems, student surveys, and information provided by the department.
 Please contact the head of Institutional Research, David Vintinner, if you have any questions regarding the data.

-The deadline for APR submission is Monday, April 22, 2013.
+The deadline for APR submission is Monday, April 21, 2014.
 We are attempting to simplify the request so that data already captured in other processes (i.e. faculty awards are collected as part of the AMI process) or which could be handled separately (i.e. doctoral placement information) have been removed.
-An electronic copy (email attachment) should be sent to Randall Say in the Deans’ Office.
-Please use the following naming convention: 14APR[unitname].doc.
+An electronic copy (Word document) should be sent as an email attachment to Randall Say in the Deans' Office.
+Please use the following naming convention: 15APR[unitname].doc.